 An easy barometer for this is to give your Form ADV to a few random family members and friends that don’t know much about finance.
 If they can explain your business after reading your Form ADV, you’re probably in good shape.

 This one is plain and simple: If there’s even the slightest chance you could experience some benefit from anything related to your clients, disclose it.
 There’s nothing but downside risk if you fail to disclose a conflict of interest, no matter how immaterial.
 Your compliance consultant should be able to help craft the language appropriately.

 Keep in mind this list is not exhaustive.
 A good compliance consultant will help you navigate all parts of the Form ADV.
-Paying close attention to these issues is a great way to learn from the most common industry mistakes.
+Paying close attention to these issues is a great way to learn from financial advisors' most common mistakes on their Form ADV.

 To learn more, be sure to check out the other articles in this series:

 At Altruist, we strive to make independent financial advice better, more accessible, and more affordable.
 Our custody solution gives back precious time and capital to RIAs, so you can focus on what matters most: your clients and business.

 On one intuitive, integrated platform, advisors can open and fund accounts, trade and rebalance, report, and bill, at a fraction of today’s edging-ever-higher technology costs.